pjmartinkus/CS_839_DataScience/Stage1/Data/All_Documents/README.md

 We only consider the actual name as an entity.
 - We only count the entire name
-  - Example: If we encounter the full name "Scott Walker", we only count the full name "Scott Walker".
+  - Example: If we encounter the full name "Paul Chryst", we only count the full name "Paul Chryst".
-  We do not count just "Scott" or just "Walker"
+  We do not count just "Paul" or just "Chryst"
 - We do not include “Doctor,” “Mr.” or any other prefixes/sufixes as part of the name.
-  - Example: Governor <n>Scott Walker</n>
+  - Example: Coach <n>Paul Chryst</n>
-  - In the above example, "Governor" is not considered to be a part of the name
+  - In the above example, "Coach" is not considered to be a part of the name
 - We do not consider grammatical endings as part of a name.
-For example, if an article contains the phrase “President Obama’s administration” we would only extract “Obama.”
+For example, if an article contains the phrase “Paul Chryst’s team” we would only extract “Paul Chryst”.
 The apostrophe ‘s’ (‘s) is not considered part of the name.